-OFFICE OF THE GOVERNOR — News Release — Governor Ige releases final veto listPosted on Sep 15, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige releases final veto listPosted on Sep 15, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. Ige has notified House and Senate leaders of his final veto list, which includes five of the six measures that were on the Intent to Veto list submitted to lawmakers on Aug.
 31.

 HB1523 Relating to the Department of Education Budget: This measure provides funding to the Department of Education utilizing Coronavirus Aid, Relief, and Economic Security Act funding to purchase devices for schools with student populations of fifty per cent or greater or reduced price lunch for the period from July 1, 20202 to December 30, 2020.

 Rationale: This bill is being vetoed because it is not necessary.
 The Department of Education has already received funds to accomplish this purpose through the governor’s discretionary funding without limitation on the schools that are eligible.

 HB1846 Relating to Energy Efficiency: This bill mandates that all state facilities with an area of ten thousand square feet or more (not including Aloha Stadium) implement all cost-effective energy efficiency measures by January 1, 2024; that the State Energy Office be tasked with collecting all utility bill and energy usage data for state-owned facilities monthly and making such information available in a publicly accessible format; and that beginning July 1, 2020, if feasible and cost-effective, designs for all new state building construction must maximize energy and water efficiency, energy generation potential, and use of building materials that reduce the project’s carbon footprint.